Measured foliations and Hilbert 12th problem: Preliminaries

-{\bf B. The singular foliations.} The foliation ${\cal F}$ is called {\it singular} if the codimension $q$ of the foliation depends on the leaf.
+The foliation $\mathcal{F}$ is called {\it singular} if the codimension $q$ of the foliation depends on the leaf.
 We further assume that $q$ is constant for all but a {\it finite} number of leaves.
-Such a set of the exceptional leaves will be denoted by $Sing ~{\cal F}:= \{ {\cal L}_{\alpha}\}_{\alpha\in F}$, where $|F|<\infty$.
-Note that in the case $F$ is an empty set, one gets the usual definition of a (non-singular) foliation.
-A quick example of the singular foliations is given by the trajectories of a non-trivial differential form on the manifold $M$, which vanish in a finite number of the points of $M$.
-It is easy to see that the set of zeroes of such a form corresponds to the exceptional leaves of the foliation.
+Such a set of the exceptional leaves will be denoted by $Sing ~\mathcal{F}:= \{ \mathcal{L}_{\alpha}\}_{\alpha\in E}$, where $|E|<\infty$; note that if $Sing ~\mathcal{F}=\emptyset$ one gets the usual definition of a (non-singular) foliation.
+A quick example of the singular foliations is given by trajectories of a non-trivial differential form on the manifold $M$ vanishing in a finite number of points of $M$; the set of zeroes of such a form corresponds to the exceptional leaves of foliation.